hyperledger/besu-docs/docs/Tutorials/Kubernetes/Create-Cluster.md

     ```

 1. After the deployment completes, provision the EBS drivers for the volumes.
 While it is possible to use the
-in-tree `aws-ebs` driver natively supported by Kubernetes, it is no longer being updated and does not support
+in-tree `aws-ebs` driver that's natively supported by Kubernetes, it is no longer being updated and does not support
-newer EBS features such as the
-[cheaper and better gp3 volumes](https://stackoverflow.com/questions/68359043/whats-the-difference-between-ebs-csi-aws-com-vs-kubernetes-io-aws-ebs-for-provi).
-The cluster.yml file
+newer EBS features such as the [cheaper and better gp3 volumes](https://stackoverflow.com/questions/68359043/whats-the-difference-between-ebs-csi-aws-com-vs-kubernetes-io-aws-ebs-for-provi).
-(from the steps above) that is included in this folder will automatically deploy the cluster with the EBS IAM
+The `cluster.yml` file (from the steps above) that is included in this folder automatically deploys the
-policies, but you still need to install the EBS CSI drivers.
-This can be done through the AWS Management
+cluster with the EBS IAM policies, but you need to install the EBS CSI drivers.
+This can be done through
-Console for simplicity or via a CLI command as below and replace `CLUSTER_NAME`, `AWS_REGION` and `AWS_ACCOUNT`
+the AWS Management Console for simplicity, or via a CLI command as below.
+Replace `CLUSTER_NAME`,
-with details that are specific to your deployment.
+`AWS_REGION` and `AWS_ACCOUNT` with details that are specific to your deployment.

     ```bash
     eksctl create iamserviceaccount --name ebs-csi-controller-sa --namespace kube-system --cluster CLUSTER_NAME --region AWS_REGION --attach-policy-arn arn:aws:iam::aws:policy/service-role/AmazonEBSCSIDriverPolicy --approve --role-only --role-name AmazonEKS_EBS_CSI_DriverRole